drivet/website/content/blog/technical/theremin-build.md

 tags: theremin,arduino
 status: draft

-In my last blog entry, I talked about theremins.
-I've known about them for a while, and I've always found them fascinating, but I've never taken the plunge and bought one, despite being being tempted on many occasions (they're not actually that expensive).
+In my [last blog entry][3], I talked about theremins.
+I've known about them for a while, and I've always found them fascinating, but I've never actually taken the plunge and bought one, despite being being tempted on many occasions (they're not that expensive).

-At the same time, I've known about [Arduinos][4] for a long time, and I've always wanted an excuse to buy one, but I've never taken the plunge and bought one.
-As I'm fond of saying, an Arduino is a solution in search of a problem, and I just never found the right problem for it.
+At the same time, I've known about [Arduinos][4] for a long time, and I've always wanted an excuse to buy one, but I've never actually taken the plunge and bought one.
+As I'm fond of saying, an Arduino is a solution in search of a problem, and I just never found the right problem for one.

 That is, until I found this website: